 By Jade Kim, Operations Administrator at Base 11

-High school juniors from the Samueli Academy recently took part in the Arduino Tech Sandbox Challenge Saturday Academy, where they spent three Saturdays learning how to code, build, and test their very own “soccerbots.”
+High school juniors from the Samueli Academy recently took part in the Arduino Tech Sandbox Challenge Saturday Academy, where they spent three Saturdays at the Base 11 Innovation Center in Orange County, California, learning how to code, build, and test their very own “soccerbots.”

 “I learned how to design both the hardware and software, and how to make it all work in unison,” said Xavier, one of the student participants.